 NOTE: The claim form should only be completed by the Team Coach or Manager, preferably the Team Coach or Manager who was present at the time of the accident.
 No other person(s) are authorized to initiate a claim form.
 If someone other than the Team Coach or Manager submits the claim, it will be denied.

 - Register with the club each year, updating contact information as needed.
-Coaches will find links to register on the main Coaches page of the website.
+Please read the buttons below and register for the appropriate level.

 - Complete certification in Sudden Cardiac Arrest awareness every three years.